 1. Legal Rights

-The copyright law grants the author, copyright owner, and performer the exclusive authority to manage their works.
+Firstly, the copyright law grants the author, copyright owner, and performer the exclusive authority to manage their works.
 This includes the ability to take civil and criminal legal action against any infringements of their copyright.

 In Malaysia, the Enforcement Division of the Ministry of Domestic Trade, Cooperative and Consumerism (MTDCC) or the Royal Malaysian Police are the bodies that handle the criminal prosecution of copyright infringement cases.